ollylomax/Plant-Palace---User-Centric-Frontend-Development-Milestone-Project/README.md

         - As a First Time Visitor I want to know more about the shop and understand their journey

-        - As a First Time Visitor I want to see the exterior and interior of the store to know whether I’d like to visit
+        - As a First Time Visitor I want to see the store in more detail to know whether I’d like to visit

         - As a First Time Visitor I want to know the store’s opening hours